Partially Stochastic Infinitely Deep Bayesian Neural Networks: Experiments

-Encouraged by the calibration results, we now assess model performance in differentiating ID from OOD samples.
-A well-known problem with deterministic networks is that, regardless of the input sample, they will always be overconfident in their prediction.
-Ideally, this should not be the case for OOD samples, and models with good uncertainty quantification can reduce the magnitude of this issue.
-Our evaluation, based on ROC curves and AUC values (see Appendix \ref{app: roc-curves}), shows that our partially stochastic models (AUC: 0.88 for models with vertical cuts, AUC:0.86 for the model with horizontal cut) outperform the SDE-BNN model (AUC: 0.84).
-Figure \ref{fig: entropy-analysis} further dissects the predictive entropy distributions, underscoring our models' superior performance in representing OOD uncertainty.
+Encouraged by the calibration results, we proceed to evaluate model performance in distinguishing in-distribution (ID) from out-of-distribution (OOD) samples.
+A well-known issue with deterministic networks is their tendency to be overly confident in their predictions, regardless of the input.
+Ideally, models with effective uncertainty quantification should mitigate this problem for OOD samples.
+Our evaluation, based on ROC curves and AUC values (see Appendix \ref{app: roc-curves}), demonstrates that our partially stochastic models (AUC: 0.88 for models with vertical cuts, AUC: 0.86 for the model with horizontal cut) outperform the SDE-BNN model (AUC: 0.84).
+Figure \ref{fig: entropy-analysis} further analyzes predictive entropy distributions, highlighting our models’ superior performance in representing OOD uncertainty.

+Moreover, we utilized CIFAR10-C \cite{hendrycks2019robustness}, a dataset that introduces various corruption levels to systematically assess our models’ uncertainty estimation.
+Our investigations involved adding 17 different types of corruptions (e.g., Gaussian noise, blur, snow, compression, pixelation) at five different intensity levels to challenge the models’ robustness and generalization.
+The results are presented in Table \ref{tab:corruption_levels}.